anyscale/ray-serve-llm-perf-examples/prefill_decode/README.md

 ## What you'll find here

-- **Reproducible experiments**: Three main experiments telling a coherent story
+- **Reproducible experiments**: A set of reproducible experiments showing the value of prefill-decode dissagregation
 - **Working configurations**: Hardware and network setups validated on 2x p5.48xlarge (16x H100, EFA)
 - **Evolving observations**: What we're learning as we explore different configurations